Monday, May 7, 2012

 US Licensing

-Americans who are registered in a US school only need an authorizing letter from their college or university.
+An alternative for Americans who are registered in a US school is an authorizing letter from their college or university.
 Their school can determine how much credit and at what level based on its own testing after return.

 US schools can also establish a direct relationship with the University of Havana if they want to create a language study program for a group of students.